Chuset21/Interactive-COVID-19-App/README.md

 ## Using the Application

 To go back to the main screen when running the program click the right mouse button.

+## Viewing a showcase of the Application

+If you would like to see a showcase of the application, download [this file](https://github.com/Chuset21/Interactive-COVID-19-App/blob/main/Showcase.mkv)